coffee-cup/uvic-csc460/website/src/project2/ipc.md

 # Inter process Communication

 Inter process communication (IPC) is an important part of any operating system.
 It allows isolated tasks to communicate and send data to and from each other.
-In modern operating system, IPC is normally accomplished in two ways, shared memory and message passing.
+In modern operating systems, IPC is normally accomplished in two ways, shared memory and message passing.

 Shared memory is when multiple processes can access the same block of memory.
 This creates a shared buffer for the processes to communicate with each other.
 With shared memory there needs to be some way to _lock_ a resource, so when one processes is in a critical section, only that process can access the shared data and other processes will wait.
 This is typically implemented using mutexes and semaphores.